dingyifei/NHW68/README.md

 ## Caution

-The RGB leds can be hard to find, this model number is kinda rare.
+The RGB LEDs can be hard to find, this model number is rare.